AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher.md

 >
 >Dispatcher versions are independent of AEM.
 You may have been redirected to this page if you followed a link to the Dispatcher documentation that is embedded in the documentation for a previous version of AEM.

-Dispatcher is Adobe Experience Manager's caching and/or load balancing tool that can be used in conjunction with an enterprise-class web server.
+Dispatcher is Adobe Experience Manager's caching and load balancing tool that is used with an enterprise-class web server.

-The process for deploying dispatcher is independent of the web server and the OS platform chosen:
+The process for deploying Dispatcher is independent of the web server and the OS platform chosen:

 1. Learn about Dispatcher (this page).
-Also, see [frequently asked questions about dispatcher](https://helpx.adobe.com/experience-manager/using/dispatcher-faq.html).
+Also, see [frequently asked questions about Dispatcher](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/troubleshooting/dispatcher-faq.html?lang=en).
-1. Install a [supported web server](https://helpx.adobe.com/experience-manager/6-5/sites/deploying/using/technical-requirements.html) according to the web server documentation.
+1. Install a [supported web server](https://experienceleague.adobe.com/docs/experience-manager-65/deploying/introduction/technical-requirements.html?lang=en) according to the web server documentation.
 1. [Install the Dispatcher module](dispatcher-install.md) on your web server and configure the web server accordingly.
 1. [Configure Dispatcher](dispatcher-configuration.md) (the dispatcher.any file).
 1. [Configure AEM](page-invalidate.md) so that content updates invalidate the cache.